 Probiora is both flavourless and odourless, so even picky eaters won't know that it's been added to their food.

 Another very effective food additive is Proden Plaque-Off.
 Plaque-Off is not a bacteria, instead, it works with your pet's saliva to coat the mouth and break down plaque build-up over time, allowing you to brush the softened plaque away.

 They claim that once mixed with your pet's saliva, it will continue to work long after the meal is over, providing 24-hour effectiveness.

 Proden Plaque-Off powder is made of sea kelp, so it is all-natural and safe to ingest.
 We recommend this product for pets that have an existing build-up of plaque.

 When used in combination with regular toothbrushing, Plaque-Off is extremely effective for reducing build-up and improving your pet's bad breath.

 Food additives may seem like a fool-proof option, but their success is largely dependent on how your pet chews, and the type of food you feed.
-Raw and wet food fed pets generally don’t need to chew their food so the areas that receive the benefit of the additive may be limited.
+Pets fed raw and wet food generally don’t need to chew their food so the areas that receive the benefit of the additive may be limited.